WPCD-Workflows/documentation/source/old/world/public/xml/world_eurofusion_wpcd.rst

--  build on the existing modelling codes developed by the EUROfusion Consortium members including the Integrated Modelling (EU-IM) infrastructure, toolset and codes developed under the former EFDA ITM Task Force,
+-  build on the existing modelling codes developed by the EUROfusion Consortium members including the Integrated Modelling (EU-IM) infrastructure, toolset and codes developed under the former EFDA EU-IM Task Force,
 -  add new physics to the existing models
 -  couple codes into integrated workflows